Victor Oh

-Victor Oh (Chinese: 胡子修, born June 10, 1949) is a retired Canadian politician who served as a Canadian senator from Ontario from January 2013 until his mandatory retirement in June 2024.
+Victor Oh (Chinese: 胡子修, born June 10, 1949) is a retired Singaporean-born Canadian politician who served as a Canadian senator from Ontario from January 2013 until his mandatory retirement in June 2024.

 Early life

-Oh was born in Singapore.
-In 1978, he immigrated to Canada with his wife and children.
+Oh was born in the Singapore when it was a crown colony.
+His family has ancestral roots in Fujian, China.
+In Singapore, his family operated a real estate business and became acquainted with staff from the Canadian High Commission as several employees rented properties managed by his family.
+In 1978, when he was in his late twenties, Oh emigrated to Canada with his wife and children and settled in Mississauga, Ontario.

 Business career

 Oh was the founding chairman of the Canada-China Business Communication Council and the former President of Wyford Holdings, a property development and management business.

 Senate of Canada

 Oh was a member of the Standing Senate Committees on Foreign Affairs and International Trade, Agriculture and Forestry and National Security and Defence.
 He was also a member of the Special Senate Committee on the Arctic.

 Oh was the vice-chair of the Canada-China Legislative Association and of the Canada-Japan Inter-Parliamentary Group in addition to a member of the Canada-Europe Parliamentary Association, the Canadian Section of ParlAmericas and the Canada-United States Inter-Parliamentary Group.
 He has also held executive positions in a number of parliamentary friendship groups including Canada-Bulgaria, Canada-Indonesia, Canada-Malaysia, Canada-Nordic-Baltic, Canada-Peru and Canada-Singapore.

 In 2016, Senator Oh was the head of the Canadian parliamentary delegation at the 24th Annual Meeting of the Asia-Pacific Parliamentary Forum (APPF) held in Vancouver, British Columbia.
 On this same year, he joined the Parliamentary Network on the World Bank & International Monetary Fund, which provides a platform for parliamentarians from over 140 countries to advocate for increased accountability and transparency in International Financial Institutions and multilateral development financing.

 Oh has also been involved in various initiatives to celebrate ethnic, religious, and cultural diversity in Canada.

 Hazel McCallion, the former mayor of Mississauga, inspired Oh to get involved in public life.
 He notes that "her lifelong involvement with charitable work and her deep commitment to the public good was, and continues to be, a true testament of good leadership."

 In June 2023, Oh advocated for the establishment of a foundation that would sue "messy reporters" and politicians who "try to smear" Chinese people.

 Oh retired as a senator on June 10, 2024, upon reaching the mandatory retirement age of 75.